Internal Medicine at Beaumont

 - Chronic fatigue syndrome

-Having a strong relationship with an internal medicine doctor is one good way to take charge of your own health.
+Having a strong relationship with a doctor is one good way to take charge of your own health.
 If you haven’t had your annual exam recently, call your doctor today to make an appointment.